Swati-Tanu/SwitchBulb/README.md

 # Switch Bulb Project

-### A short and simple DOM application to understand the basis of correlation between HTML, CSS and Javascript.
+### A short and simple DOM application to understand the basics of correlation between HTML, CSS and Javascript.

 A simple DOM application using onclick functionality.
 The application allows you to turn a bulb on or off by clicking a button.
 It is made using HTML, CSS and Vanilla Javascript.
 The main focus is on understanding how these three work together.
 An ample amount of comments are used throughout the code.